Cassidy UNICODE Styler

-Cassidy Styler is a versatile library to style your texts using various Unicode fonts and formatting options.
-It allows you to easily apply different font styles to your text, format titles and content, and use special Unicode characters and symbols.
+Cassidy UNICODE Styler is a versatile library for styling text using various Unicode fonts and formatting options.
+It provides tools to apply font styles, format titles and content, use special Unicode symbols, and abbreviate numbers.

 Features

-- Apply various Unicode font styles to your text
+- Apply various Unicode font styles to text (e.g., bold, fancy, double-struck).

-- Use a collection of special Unicode characters and symbols
+- Access a collection of special Unicode characters and symbols via

 Installation